anilmarri2022/blogging/README.md

 Here I can declare that I did this project all by own ,

-If any functionality not working means its just some mistake,But Dont declare myself for that I can work 12 a day.
+If any functionality not working means its just some mistake,But Dont declare myself for that I can work 12hr per day.

 I can join immediately , I can Prove myself , I want a chance to prove myself